sampart/BreadcrumbsBundle/README.md

     white_october_breadcrumbs: ~
     ```

 That's  it for basic configuration.
-For more options check [Configuration](#configuration) section.
+For more options check the [Configuration](#configuration) section.

 Usage
 =====